npquintos/Linux-Installation/README.md

 ---
 8.  **rm -rf /hd/var**
 9.  **cp -pr /var /hd/var**
 10.  if your hd is blank, **cp -pr /home /hd/home** else, DON'T DO ANYTHING; link old contents instead **mv /home/user1 /home/user1.orig; ln -s /hd/home/user1 /home/user1**.
 Link will not allow you to create a soft link to an existing directory, hence, the need to rename the existing directory first.
 Don't forget that if you ever added a new user, say, user10, you have to **mkdir /hd/home/user10; cp -pr /home/user10 /hd/home/user10; ln -s /hd/home/user10 /home/user10**.
 The intent is that user10 data would go to /hd instead of the ssd.
-You also may have to change the group and owndership for each of these users. e.g. **sudo chown userN:userN userN**
+You also may have to change the group and owndership for each of these users. e.g. **sudo chown -L -R userN:userN userN**
 11. **rm -rf /hd/tmp**
 12. **cp -pr /tmp /hd/tmp**
 13. If /srv exist, **cp -pr /srv /hd/srv; ln -s /hd/srv /srv**